Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 name: picking

-# Concrete or abstact classes?
+# Concrete or abstract classes?

 Given that abstract classes can share all the same sorts of code as a concrete class, and more, _how do you pick between the two_?